War of the Keys: Contemporary responses

 The most direct criticism of the pope's war against the emperor is found in the writings of two troubadours.
 They were writing in southern France during the final stage or the aftermath of the Albigensian Crusade.
 It has even been argued that they were paid propagandists of the emperor, but there is no direct evidence of this.
-In his anticlerical Clergue si fan pastor, Peire Cardenal denounces John of Brienne for invading Frederick's territory while he was in Jerusalem.
+In his anticlerical Clergue si fan pastor, Peire Cardenal denounces John of Brienne for invading Frederick's territory while the latter was in Jerusalem.
 He assures the Muslims that they have nothing to fear, since the church is more interested in seizing land in Europe.
-In the song D'un sirventes far, Guilhem Figueira attacked the Papacy for a string of wars against Christians: the sack of Constantinople, the Albigensian Crusade and the War of the Keys.
+In the song D'un sirventes far, Guilhem Figueira attacks the Papacy for a string of wars against Christians: the sack of Constantinople, the Albigensian Crusade and the War of the Keys.
 It was still being sung decades later.
 Guilhem denies the validity of the remission of sins offered by the pope for the war.
 His was not a general criticism of crusading, however, as he saw crusades and papal wars against Christians as a dangerous distraction from the serious needs of the Holy Land.

 Another Occitan poet, the trobairitz Gormonda de Monpeslier, wrote in praise of papal policy.
 She wrote a direct response to Guilhem defending the pope's actions and criticizing the emperor.

 Criticism was also expressed in many chronicles from Germany, such as Burchard of Ursperg's Chronicon, the Annales sancti Rudberti Salisburgenses and the Annales Scheftlarienses maiores.
 According to the Chronicon wormatiense, the pope was to blame for Frederick failing to conquer all of the Holy Land.
 An anonymous monk of Saint Emmeram's wrote in a marginal note that there was "great anger" in Germany when the pope absolved crusaders from their vows on account of Frederick's excommunication.
 Several German lyric poets or Minnesänger expressed similar sentiments: Freidank, who accompanied Frederick on crusade; Walther von der Vogelweide, who was prevented from going on account of Frederick's excommunication; and Bruder Wernher.